Japan's Underlying Inflation Approaching 2 Pct: BOJ's Ueda

 Tokyo, Sept.
 19 (Jiji Press)--Bank of Japan Governor Kazuo Ueda said Friday that the country's underlying inflation is approaching the central bank's target of 2 pct.

-Ueda said it will take over 100 years for the central bank to sell off the ETFs it bought as part of its large-scale monetary easing policy.
-He defended the past ETF purchases as "necessary."
+Ueda said it will take more than 100 years for the central bank to sell off the ETFs and J-REITs it bought as part of its large-scale monetary easing policy.
+He defended the past ETF and J-REIT purchases as "necessary."

-Regarding U.S. President Donald Trump's high tariffs, the BOJ chief said that the Japanese economy is "withstanding" the downward pressure from the tariffs.
+He emphasized the importance of selling off the ETFs and J-REITs "bit by bit" in order to avoid destabilizing the market as much as possible.

 [Copyright The Jiji Press, Ltd.]